 4. Make adjustments to your recording

 If you recorded the perfect take, you’re lucky and get to skip this step.
-But if you didn’t (and most of us don’t) you shouldn’t be intimidated by the video editing process.
-If you accidentally said “um” too many times, start your recording a little early, or let it go too long, no worries.
-It’s easy to trim unwanted parts out of your recording.
+But if you didn’t (and most of us don’t) Snagit makes it so easy to cut out any mistakes you may have made.

 5. Save and share your screencast